 Once your Classic Amiga is fitted with a graphics card.
 Then you can get 14-bit audio out in any software or game such as in the Quake video above.
 This is running on my Amiga 1200 with 68060 100MHz and RTG out.

-You need AmigaOS to be opened in a 16bit, 24bit, or 32bit mode.
-Open Shell/CLI and type this:
+AmigaOS needs to be opened in an RTG screenmode such as 16bit, 24bit, or 32bit mode.
+Then you must Open Shell/CLI and type this: